uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

   - React DOM takes care of updating the DOM to match the React elements.
 - Applications built with just React usually have a single root DOM node
   - We call this a “root” DOM node because everything inside it will be managed by React DOM.
+  - To render a React element into a root DOM node, pass both to `ReactDOM.render()`
 - React elements are immutable.
   - Once you create an element, you can’t change its children or attributes.
   - An element represents the UI at a certain point in time.
 - With our knowledge so far, the only way to update the UI is to create a new element, and pass it to `ReactDOM.render()`
 - React DOM compares the element and its children to the previous one, and **only applies the DOM updates necessary** to bring the DOM to the desired state.
 - Even though we create an element describing the whole UI tree on every tick, *only the text node whose contents have changed gets updated* by React DOM
 - In our experience, thinking about how the UI should look at any given moment, rather than how to change it over time, eliminates a whole class of bugs.